freon4dsl/Freon-documentation/docu-content/010_Documentation/060_Customizations/010_Editor_Customization/+page.md

 a custom projection (set) is basically a series of methods that each return a box object for an AST node.
 Every custom method need to be registered.
 This is done in the property `nodeTypeToBoxMethod`.

+Sorry, but custom table projections are not yet taken into account.

 In the below example, a copy is taken of the `getDefault` method above, which is adjusted to display an SVG Euro symbol instead of the string 'EUR'.
 Note that the method is registered to be used for concepts of type `EuroLiteral`.